 So, what use is this information to us?
 Well, if we can find out the genes responsible for regeneration then who knows?
 Perhaps one day we’ll be able to grow new inner ear cells of our own and so reduce the need for hearing aids.
 There is a lot we can learn from nature.
 Many of the medicines we use come from plants and a good deal of our engineering is inspired by the works of nature.
 Yet another reason why we should take care to protect the natural world.

-If you are interested in owls by the way, you might like to play this quiz.
-It’s all about falcons, owls and swifts and is one of our 60+, free-to-play nature quizzes.
+If you are interested in owls by the way, you might like to take a peek at our 60+, free-to-play nature quizzes.
+We have loads about birds, including one devoted to falcons, owls and swifts.
 Go on, give it a go!